paultcochrane/gcc_farm_config/README.md

     $ cd $HOME/p5smoke/smoke
     $ perl configsmoke.pl
+    # follow prompts
+    # - use blead branch
-    # follow prompts; use rsync as the syncer
+    # - use rsync as the syncer
+    # - mail results to mailing list; ensure From field is entered
+    # - enter a space for SMTP server option (i.e. local sendmail is used)
+    # - use nice 10
+    # - use verbose level 2

 ### clone the `gcc_farm_config` repo